SQL CASE WHEN Multiple Conditions Guide

 CASE evaluates WHEN clauses from top to bottom and returns the result for the first condition that is TRUE.
 Once a match is found, remaining clauses are skipped.
 This means the order of your WHEN clauses matters.
 Put the most specific or most restrictive conditions first.
 The ELSE clause handles any rows that do not match any WHEN condition.

--- Categorize orders by size
+-- Categorize transactions by size

 SELECT